bitwalker/exrm/docs/Common Issues.md

 ==> ERROR: "Failed to build release.
 Please fix any errors and try again."
 ```

+## Release not starting correctly due to Joken version < 1.2.0

+Joken < 1.2.0 causes a deadlock during application load, this affects `start`, `console`
+and other commands.

+## Release not starting on Vagrant's `/vagrant` mountpoint

+When running in Vagrant with source and release dirs under the `/vagrant` directory, you might eed to set RELEASE_MUTABLE_DIR envar to a local path that is not under `/vagrant`

+## Release not starting for other reasons - diagnosis

+exrm 1.0.4 and later - set `ERL_OPTS="-init_debug"` envvar when running your app.
+You can tweak the `myapp.sh` script found inside the versioned directory.

+For older versions, edit the startup script (`rel/myapp/releases/1.0.0/myapp.sh`) and edit the ERL_OPTS line to say `ERL_OPTS="-init_debug"`.

+## Others

 If you run into problems, please create an issue, and I'll address ASAP.